muneerah1992/Leaf-Classification/README.md

 # Plan Leaf Classification Based on Machine Learning Methods

-This project is a contributing between me and @Dhuha1996 for Research Methodologies course.
+This project is a contributing between me and [@Dhuha1996](https://github.com/Dhuha1996) for Research Methodologies course.

-Special Thanks for Prof. Alaa Sagheer for giving us the opportunity to work on this project and develop our skills and for his continuous support.
+Special Thanks for Prof. Alaa Sagheer for his continuous support.

 ## Getting Started